Athlete | Entrepreneur | Adventurer

 On my 1st day there I crashed my motorbike.
 On day 2 my bike keys were ripped from my neck while being flipped underwater by a wave.
 On day 3 I got lost at night in the middle of nowhere.
 Despite events that could have been taken as stressors, I approached everything as an adventure and a story to be told.
 My month in Bali was the best month of my life, and I came back refreshed and ready to go All In on this new stage of my life.

 After snowboarding, I knew my athletic career was not over, but perhaps needed some refocusing.
 During my last season, I had taken up Crossfit as a form of cross-training.
 After snowboarding, it was to no surprise to my closest friends and family that I threw myself into Crossfit soon after.
-What drew me to the sport of Crossfit is that it’s pure hard work.
-There’s no luck, judging, politics over money… it’s straight up hard work.
+What drew me to the sport of Crossfit is that there’s no luck, judging, politics over money… it’s straight up hard work.

 After snowboarding, I decided to officially launch 93 Agency, to better serve existing and new clients.
-93 Agency specializes in social media management, digital marketing, and content creation for small and medium businesses.
+93 Agency specializes in social media management, digital marketing, and content creation for small and medium businesses in the health, fitness, and sport space.